nabobalis/pytest-sunpy/README.rst

 pytest-sunpy
 ============

-This is a meta-package that pulls in the dependencies that are used by `SunPy`_.
+This is a meta-package that pulls in the dependencies that are used by `SunPy`_'s test suite.

 .. _SunPy: https://sunpy.org/